Skip to content

 Room vs meeting#

-• A room is a persistent virtual space used to host one or more meetings.
-Its real-world counterpart is a physical conference room in a building: you can name it, lock it, change its appearance, etc.
+• Room: A persistent virtual space designed to host one or more meetings.
+Think of it as a physical conference room—customizable with a name, appearance, and security settings.

 • One room can host just one meeting at a time, but it can be reused for multiple meetings over time.

 • Every room has a room link.
-A user connecting to a room link will either start a new meeting (if no meeting is currently active in the room) or join the existing meeting (if there is one).
+Users connecting to this link will either start a new meeting (if none is active) or join the ongoing meeting.

 Rooms#